gilmerperez/vehicle-builder/README.md

 ## Usage

+The application will use [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+The application will be invoked by using the following command:

 ```bash
 npm start
 ```
 ## Instructions

-* The application prompts the user to create a new vehicle or select an existing vehicle.
+1. The application prompts the user to create a new vehicle or select an existing vehicle.

-* After the vehicle is created or selected, the user can perform actions with it, such as driving or using other vehicle features.
+2. After the vehicle is created or selected, the user can perform actions with it, such as driving or using other vehicle features.

-* The user can continue performing actions with the vehicle until they choose to exit.
+3. The user can continue performing actions with the vehicle until they choose to exit.

 ## Key Features